snake-345/jcarouselSwipe/README.md

 You can find examples in the corresponding directory.
 I'm included my plugin in all jcarousel examples and added vertical carousel example.

 ## License
 Copyright (c) 2015-2016 Evgeniy Pelmenev.
-Released under the MIT license.
+Released under the MIT license